 My sister was lectured about the importance of finding a man of class and high character who would make enough to support her and their future family.
 I, however, was basically told to earn a lot of money and be a responsible financial provider for whatever woman I decided to be with.
 We each had very clear duties.

 I wanted to someday lead a household the same way my father had, so I deeply internalized that message.
 But a change was occurring that would greatly impact our dating scene: the rise of the Black female breadwinner.
 Fast-forward more than 20 years, and that sage advice has now become outdated in a nation where women who bring home the bacon are the norm and Black businesswomen represent the fastest-growing group of entrepreneurs in America.
 My sister, clearly my academic superior, is doing very well careerwise and financially; I, on the other hand, am a writer who is definitely far from balling.
-When she and I have talked about dating, an interesting dynamic became clear: I frequently encounter Black women who make more than I do, and it has become normal for her to find herself in a higher tax bracket than many of the dudes she meets.
+When she and I have talked about dating, an interesting dynamic became clear: I frequently encounter Black women who make more than I do, and it has become normal for my sister to find herself in a higher tax bracket than many of the dudes she meets.

 It took me a while to reconcile my place in a woman’s life because I was tethered to the connection between being the breadwinner and my masculinity, so I had to learn how to detach myself from archetypical gender roles that limited manliness to bringing in more cash than a significant other and being a bit disconnected from all the other things that make relationships and families work.
 I also had to learn how to be supportive emotionally and verbally, and to be open to complementing the needs of a woman who experiences the professional stress and competition that comes with ambition.